jduprey/jduprey.github.com/about.md

 layout: page
 title: "About"
 description: "About This Site and John Duprey"
+group: navigation
 ---
 {% include JB/setup %}

 This site contains content authored by John Duprey.
 He is currently testing the static blogging waters using [JekyllBootstrap](http://jekyllbootstrap.com/).

 <script src="//about.me/embed/jduprey?style=site"></script>